ITU-BDSA2024-GROUP6/Chirp/docs/report.md

 **5. Open browser**

-Click the url http://localhost:5273 or copy it into the adressbar in your browser.
+Click the url http://localhost:5273 or copy it into the addressbar in your browser.
 This will open our Chirp Client which you can now browse through as you wish.

 \newpage

 ## How to run test suite locally
-You will need to have Playwright installed, which you, if you haven’t already, can do by following this guide: https://playwright.dev/docs/getting-started-vscode
+You will need to have Playwright installed, which you, if you have not already, can do by following this guide: https://playwright.dev/docs/getting-started-vscode

 Once you have installed Playwright, the tests are now ready to run.